 Q. Where can a student veteran find additional social support?

 A. The Veteran Student Organization (VSO) is located at the downtown campus in Milwaukee (Room M332).
 The VSO is staffed by students.
+You can also visit the Veterans Resource Center (VRC) located on the Downtown Milwaukee Campus, 3rd floor of the Student Services ("S") building in Room S314.
 For a list of contacts visit http://matcclubs.matc.edu/milwaukee/veteranstudentorg/index.html.

 Q. How can a student veteran obtain special accommodations for classroom success; ie: note taker, books on tape, testing accommodations, etc.